 - Use a cooled

 Yes!
-I am happy to say that Nestle is pretty good at labeling and their Nestle Chocolate Chips are labeled gluten free, right on the bag!
+I am happy that Nestle is pretty good at labeling, and their Nestle Chocolate Chips are labeled gluten free, right on the bag!

 No. Raw cookie dough isn't safe for two reasons.
 First, raw egg is a no-no. Second, you can get food poisoning from raw flour.
 It is best to use my gluten free edible cookie dough recipe linked above if you want to eat cookie dough.

-Refrigeration is optional, but for the best results, refrigerate the dough for 15-30 minutes.
+Refrigeration is optional, but refrigerate the dough for 15-30 minutes for the best results.

 I have not tested coconut oil in this recipe because it would vary too much from the original recipe.